Delta 8 THC in Mississippi: Is It Legal & Where to Buy in 2025?

 Are there any exceptions to these laws?
 What other laws surround delta 8 THC, CBD, and cannabis in Mississippi?

-No, delta 8 THC is not legal in Mississippi.
+No, marijuana and even hemp derived delta 8 THC are not legal in Mississippi.

-Unfortunately, Mississippi is one of the few states that restrict the production, sale, and consumption of delta 8 THC.
+Unfortunately, Mississippi is one of the few states that restrict the production, sale, and consumption of both marijuana and hemp derived THC products, including delta 8.

 Although federally legal, thanks to the 2018 Farm Bill, Mississippi goes against this legislation and has introduced state laws that make delta 8 THC illegal.
-The 2018 Farm Bill differentiates hemp and marijuana, making cannabinoids derived from hemp legal while marijuana remains illegal.
+The 2018 Farm Bill clearly defines both hemp plants and marijuana, making cannabinoids derived from hemp legal while marijuana remains illegal under the Controlled Substances Act.
+For hemp to be legal though, it must not contain more than 0.3% delta 9 THC on a dry weight basis.
+Any such products or plants that contain more than the legal THC limit are considered marijuana.

-Mississippi doesn’t treat all cannabinoids the same, but there are restrictions on most common hemp-derived cannabinoids.
-Delta 8 THC is completely banned in Mississippi.
-However, CBD that’s extracted from hemp is legal.
+Mississippi doesn’t treat all cannabinoids the same, but there are restrictions on most common hemp-derived products.
+Delta 8 THC and other THC isomers like THC-O derived from hemp are completely prohibited in Mississippi.
+However, CBD hemp products are legal.

-As far as marijuana is concerned, it’s still very illegal in the state of Mississippi.
+As far as marijuana is concerned, it’s still considered one of the illegal substances in the state of Mississippi.
 Although the possession of small amounts of marijuana has been decriminalized, people caught with it can face some pretty harsh penalties.

 There are minimum fines of $250 – $500 for a small amount of cannabis, a $1000 fine and one year in jail for over 30 grams, and a mandatory two-year sentence for the possession of hash or concentrates.

-Although it’s unclear what the penalties are for the possession of delta 8 THC, we can assume the state treats it similarly to marijuana.
+Although it’s unclear what the penalties are for the possession of delta 8 THC, we can assume that Mississippi state law treats it similarly to marijuana.
 The Mississippi House Bill 1547 states that all forms of tetrahydrocannabinol from the cannabis plant are listed as Schedule 1 drugs.

 Where to Buy Delta 8 THC in Mississippi?

-Delta 8 THC can be purchased in several stores, dispensaries, and eCommerce stores across the US.
+Delta 8 THC and other hemp THC derivatives can be purchased in several stores, dispensaries, and eCommerce stores across the US.

 Unfortunately, Mississippi treats delta 8 THC as a schedule 1 substance alongside delta 9 THC.
 This means it’s currently not legally possible to purchase delta 8 THC in this state, whether in person or online.